in

 Keep Your Windows Unobstructed

-Living room interior in gray and brown colors features gray sofa atop dark hardwood floors facing stone fireplace with built in shelves and view of the dining area Make sure that you don’t block it out with heavy draperies or furniture pieces.
-It’s important to maximize the amount of natural light coming in to really keep everything looking bright and airy.
+Make sure that you don’t block it out with heavy draperies or furniture pieces.
+It’s essential to maximize the amount of natural light coming in to really keep everything looking bright and airy.
 This is particularly important when you’re laying out an open floor plan.

 Err on the Side of Minimalism